 NAOMI L. SMITH

-Naomi is a Certified Professional Dog Trainer - Knowledge Assessed, through the Certification Council for Professional Dog Trainers (CCPDT).
-Naomi is a professional member of The Pet Professional Guild (PPG) .
+Naomi is a Certified Professional Dog Trainer - Knowledge Assessed, through the Certification Council for Professional Dog Trainers (CCPDT) with 10 years of experience.
+Naomi is also a professional member of The Pet Professional Guild (PPG).

 Naomi holds an AAS in Business Administration from Columbia-Greene Community College in Hudson, NY and a BA in Psychology, with a minor in Biology from the University of Southern Maine.

 Naomi's passion for living and working with animals started in childhood.
 She grew up around dogs, cats, and horses.
-As an adult she followed that passion into a career working with horses.
-She has worked at show barns, trail riding facilities, breeding farms, and equine veterinary clinics.
+As an adult she followed that passion into a career working at horse farms.

 Naomi believes that training should be enjoyable for dog and owner alike.
 She feels that reward based training not only enables dog owners to effectively change behavior but also strengthens the bond they share with their canine companions.